AZF Fixative

 Fixation:

-- Lymph Nodes and Small Biopsies: A minimum of 4 hours.
+• Lymph Nodes and Small Biopsies: Minimum of 4 hours.

-- Small nodes (5 mm or less) should be halved.
-Dissect larges pieces to maximum thickness of 3 mm.
+• Small nodes (5 mm or less) should be halved.

-- To facilitate cutting, place tissue in AZF Fixative for 1 hour to firm; then trim to 2-3 mm.
+• To facilitate grossing, place in AZF Fixative for 1 hour to firm; trim to 2-3 mm.

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.